My Secret Bully

 Shady Baby

-A best-selling picture book about a sassy baby who takes bullying seriously.
+A bestseller about a sassy baby who takes the behavior of others seriously.
 She heads to the park for a day of play only to witness some kids behaving not-so-nicely toward others.
 Shady Baby stands up against the bullies, but what happens when her own feelings get hurt?
 Will the other babies have her back?
-This charming book for babies and preschoolers reminds us that it's never too soon to talk to our kids about bullying.
+This charming book for babies and preschoolers reminds us that it's never too soon to talk to our kids.

 Billy Bully